 As Annapurna Base Camp trek is very moderate and everyone can enjoy and take pleasure of nature walking during this trek but if professional guide is there to inform you and advise you about everything it will be more convenient for you.

 During trekking period it will not be possible to do everything by yourself such as taking permits everywhere, searching for good tea house lodges and you’ll be also more endangered to accidents and sickness in the high mountains so experience professional guide is recommended.

 On average, the cost of hiring professional guide including the guide’s food, accommodation and insurance is roughly about USD 20 to 30 per day.
 Porter will cost about the same per day each will carry about 15 kg.

 For your own safety also, we would like to recommend you to hire professional guide.

-2. Accommodation Cost for Annapurna Base Camp Trek
+Accommodation on Annapurna Base Camp Trek

 Most of the popular trekking routes of Nepal like Annapurna, Everest, Langtang or Helambu areas have tea house lodges which will provide bedding and food.
 Himalayan Discovery offers well budgeted teahouses offering clean accommodations and good food.
 The cost of stay at teahouses depends on remoteness and altitude of the place together with the standard of the rooms and services it provides.